Home insurance for new builds

 Do I need legal expenses cover?

 If you end up in a dispute with your builder or new neighbours, legal expenses cover could prove useful.
-This optional extra can be added to your home insurance to protect you against legal costs relating to your new home.
+This optional extra can be added to your home insurance (for an extra cost) to protect you against legal costs relating to your new home.

-Most legal expenses policies also include a 24/7 legal helpline, which could advise on other legal matters, such as personal injury claims, employment disputes and tax matters.
+Most legal expenses policies also include a 24/7 legal helpline, which could advise on other legal matters, like personal injury claims, employment disputes and tax matters.

 Is insurance cheaper for new builds?